Knicks secure East’s No. 2 seed with overtime win over Bulls

 And the No. 8 Miami Heat secured a 15-point victory over the Toronto Raptors

-The No. 7 76ers and No. 8 Heat will now compete in the Play-In Tournament’s Seven-Eight Game.
-The winner between these two teams will advance to play the Knicks in the first round.
+The No. 7-seed 76ers and No. 8 Heat will now compete in the Play-In Tournament’s seven-eight game.
+The winner will advance to play the Knicks in the first round.

 And while the Knicks hold home-court advantage, the Sixers employ one of the league’s most dominant players in Embiid — and the Heat are the very team responsible for eliminating the Knicks in the second round last season.